brahmai-research/aiforcause/ReadMe.md

 - **Please use responsibly!** We are doing this for a good cause!
 Please use it for the same reason.
 This effort is not going to be worth a single penny if we end up revoking the endpoint.
 Your responsible usage ensures that this valuable resource remains available to all.

-- **API Key:** To use the endpoint, simply change the OpenAI base_url to the above-mentioned endpoint.
-Mentioning the API Key is mandatory, so please just pass a random string instead (it's of no use in this case).
+- **API Key:** The endpoint for OpenAI models is: ```https://aiforcause.deepnight.tech/openai/``` and for the API Key, just pass anything... seriously doesn't matter.

-- **No Streaming Support:** It doesn't currently have streaming support, please don't use stream with this.
-If you encounter any issues or have questions about the API's usage, feel free to reach out to us at [hello@deepnight.tech](mailto:hello@deepnight.tech).
+- ~**No Streaming Support:** It doesn't currently have streaming support, please don't use stream with this.
+If you encounter any issues or have questions about the API's usage, feel free to reach out to us at [hello@deepnight.tech](mailto:hello@deepnight.tech).~

+- **Streaming Support:** We are finally bringing in streaming support over the API.

 - **Response:** The response is going to be an OpenAI API response with just a couple of things masked.
 Rest everything is exactly the same!